South of Sanity

 South of Sanity is a 2012 British horror film directed, filmed, edited and produced by Kirk F. Watson and written and co-directed by Matthew Edwards, both of whom star in the film.
 The film was released on 31 October 2012 and is the first full-length fictional film to have been shot in Antarctica.

 Plot

-The film takes place in Antarctica, centering around a rescue team that was sent to the Routledge research station to investigate a research team's lack of communication with the outside world.
+The film takes place in Antarctica, centering around a rescue team that is sent to the Routledge research station to investigate a research team's lack of communication with the outside world.
 Once there, the team discovers no survivors in the research station but finds a diary that describes the research team's last days.
 The diary goes over the research team's growing malcontent and paranoia as the team is picked off one by one by a mysterious killer.